 What is the most important information I should know about atazanavir (Reyataz)?

 You should not take this medication if you are allergic to atazanavir.

-Before using atazanavir, tell your doctor if you have liver disease, hepatitis, kidney disease (or if you are on dialysis), diabetes, a bleeding disorder, high cholesterol, a bleeding disorder, heart problems, or if you have ever used a protease inhibitor in the past.
+Before using atazanavir, tell your doctor if you have liver disease, hepatitis, kidney disease (or if you are on dialysis), diabetes, a bleeding disorder, high cholesterol, heart problems, or if you have ever used a protease inhibitor in the past.